mycoboco/wcwidth.js/README.md

-encoded in [ISO 10646](http://en.wikipedia.org/wiki/Universal_Character_Set), which is _almost_ true for JavaScript; _almost_ because JavaScript uses [UCS-2](http://en.wikipedia.org/wiki/UTF-16) and has problems with surrogate pairs. `wcwidth` converts surrogate pairs to Unicode code points to handle them correctly.
+encoded in [ISO 10646](http://en.wikipedia.org/wiki/Universal_Character_Set), which is _almost_ true for JavaScript; _almost_ because JavaScript uses [UCS-2](http://en.wikipedia.org/wiki/UTF-16) and has problems with surrogate pairs. `wcwidth.js` converts surrogate pairs to Unicode code points to handle them correctly.

 Following the original implementation, this library defines the column width of an ISO 10646 character as follows: